 Areas of Focus

-1. Actively support efforts to increase recruitment, retention, and promotion of faculty and staff from historically marginalized and excluded populations;
+• Increase recruitment, retention, and promotion of faculty, staff and students from historically marginalized and underrepresented populations;

-5. Enhance effectiveness of curriculum, educational programs, and research, with regard to diversity and inclusion; and
+• Enhance effectiveness of curriculum, educational programs, and research, with regard to diversity and inclusion, and

-6. Increase outreach and engagement with external communities.
+• Increase outreach and engagement with external communities